Juangunner4/ArduinoAndNextion/README.md

 2) Tictactoe Nextion sends components page, id, and value so Arduino can control those components

-3) Tictactoe games implementsts both Nextion and Arduino code to function.
+3) Tictactoe games implements both Nextion and Arduino code to function.

 4) Images used and edited on Photoshop are available